kwangure/hine/sites/hine.dev/src/docs/content/introduction/readme.md

 ### A checkbox state machine

-In Hine, there are two primitives for modelling states: `compound`{lang=javascript}
-and `atomic`{lang=javascript} states.
-We will use both to model the 2 main states of interest in a checkbox: a checked and unchecked state.
-The main difference between them is that `compound`{lang=javascript} states can have nested chilren, while `atomic`{lang=javascript} states do not have nested states.

 #### 1. The Checkbox State

 We'll start by importing the Hine `h` object and creating a compound state.